Google Broadband will be 100 times faster, says Google Inc.

 Google announced on the Official Google Blog today that Google Inc. is planning to build its own broadband network and offer service at competitive prices to selected areas across the country.
 I’ll tell you right now, if Google broadband is offered in my city, and it costs the same as what I’m using now, I will definitely sign up.

 Google broadband will be “more than 100 times faster than what most Americans have access to today,” says the Google blog.
 The fiber optic network will run at one gigabit per second.
-Wow, that will give a whole new meaning to “instant approval” for online payday loans.
+Wow, that will give a whole new meaning to “instant decision” for online payday loans.
 The plan is to build and test Google broadband by offering the service to 50,000 people, and eventually up to 500,000 people.
 My only question is, why stop there?

 Google, broadband and beyond